-Summers are here and we all know how refreshing lemons can be to beat the heat.
+Summers are here, and we all know how refreshing lemons can be to beat the heat.
 Not just your summer drinks, the burst of citrusy freshness can liven up any meal, even the dullest of boiled veggies and salads.
 But did you?
 Lemons are also beneficial for people with diabetes?
-In this blog, we will discuss the health benefits of lemon and how to incorporate it in your diet.
+In this blog, we will discuss the health benefits of lemon and how to incorporate it into your diet.

 Why Is Lemon Recommended For A Person With Diabetes?

 If you have diabetes, you can avail the following benefits by including lemon in your diet-

 - Low blood sugar levels: Studies have shown a strong inverse relationship between the risk of diabetes and the level of vitamin C intake.
 Other citrus fruits also reduce the risk of developing diabetes, highlighting the importance of a diet rich in fresh produce.

 - Regulates and aids heart health: Increasing fibre intake in the diet is an essential aspect of reducing the risk of cardiovascular disease for people living with diabetes.
 Lemons contain 2.4 grams of fiber in their flesh, which is about 9.6% DV.
 Fiber-rich foods are low on the glycemic index, making you feel fuller for longer, and preventing binge eating.